-These software robots are installed on the user’s machine or as a standalone self-managed automation, that can amimic a worker’s actions and can replicate these activities on their own.
-Once the bot has performed its designated tasks, they can then report, notify or handoff to another bot.
+These software robots are installed on a user’s machine or as a standalone self-managed automation, that can amimic a worker’s actions and replicate these activities on their own.
+Once the bot has performed its designated tasks, they can then report, notify, or handoff to another bot.

 RPA requires organizational transformative change on a great level, and this involves changing the culture of an organization to one that embraces and manages change and engages stakeholders and employees every step of the way.